Transformer-based Cross-Modal Recipe Embeddings with Large Batch Training: Abstract

 \section{Abstract}

-In this paper, we present a cross-modal recipe retrieval framework, Transformer-based Network for Large Batch Training (TNLBT), which is inspired by ACME~(Adversarial Cross-Modal Embedding) and H-T~(Hierarchical Transformer).
-TNLBT aims to accomplish retrieval tasks while generating images from recipe embeddings.
-We apply the Hierarchical Transformer-based recipe text encoder, the Vision Transformer~(ViT)-based recipe image encoder, and an adversarial network architecture to enable better cross-modal embedding learning for recipe texts and images.
-In addition, we use self-supervised learning to exploit the rich information in the recipe texts having no corresponding images.
+Cross-modal recipe retrieval aims to exploit the relationships and accomplish mutual retrieval between recipe images and texts, which is clear for human but arduous to formulate.
+Although many previous works endeavored to solve this problem, most works did not efficiently exploit the cross-modal information among recipe data.
+In this paper, we present a frustratingly straightforward cross-modal recipe retrieval framework, Transformer-based Network for Large Batch Training~(TNLBT) achieving high performance on both recipe retrieval and image generation tasks, which is designed to efficiently exploit the rich cross-modal information.
+In our proposed framework, Transformer-based encoders are applied for both image and text encoding for cross-modal embedding learning.

+We also adopt several loss functions like self-supervised learning loss on recipe text to encourage the model to further promote the cross-modal embedding learning.
 Since contrastive learning could benefit from a larger batch size according to the recent literature on self-supervised learning, we adopt a large batch size during training and have validated its effectiveness.
-In the experiments, the proposed framework significantly outperformed the current state-of-the-art frameworks in both cross-modal recipe retrieval and image generation tasks on the benchmark Recipe1M.
-This is the first work which confirmed the effectiveness of large batch training on cross-modal recipe embeddings.
+The experimental results showed that TNLBT significantly outperformed the current state-of-the-art frameworks in both cross-modal recipe retrieval and image generation tasks on the benchmark Recipe1M by a huge margin.
+We also found that CLIP-ViT performs better than ViT-B as the image encoder backbone.
+This is the first work which confirmed the effectiveness of large batch training on cross-modal recipe embedding learning.